kstrafe/Cxy/documentation/cxyr/031 - Musings On Variables.md

 oriented programming is possible.
 The idea is to let the programmer decide how many bits a data structure uses.
 He then performs operations on that data structure as he wishes.
 This gives a huge amount of power to the programmer.
 First, pointer and reference semantics have to be defined.
+There is also the case of special optimizations like vector mathematics.
+If we intend to perform that operation, the compiler should be able to optimize it.